Configuring Open WebUI for AI Interaction

 Displays your recent queries and corresponding answers provided by the AI.
 By using the prompt field at the bottom, you can accomplish the following tasks related to the current chat:

-Enter a query that you want the AI to answer.
+Enter the query that you want the AI to answer

-Upload custom documents that you want the AI process and use as a source of information when answering.
+Upload custom documents that you want the AI to process and use as a source of information when answering

 1.4 Workspace #

-You need to have Open WebUI administrator privileges to access configuration screens or settings mentioned in this section.
+You must have Open WebUI administrator privileges to access configuration screens or settings mentioned in this section.

 The